-The first solar eclipse in the US since 1979 will take place this month.
+The first solar eclipse in the US since 1979 will take place today (Aug 21).
 Preparations are well underway nationwide to accommodate the millions expected to travel to be in the line with the total eclipse, dubbed the “Great American eclipse,” the first total solar eclipse to be viewable solely in the US.

 Solar eclipse glasses and solar eclipse maps are flying off the shelves as excited viewers get themselves ready.
 Here’s everything you need to know before the solar eclipse occurs.